-A small number of patients can undergo surgical resection, although recurrence occurs in \sim 25% (Farid, 2013).
-About 60% of CPA cases responds to oral itraconazole therapy, with reduced symptoms, weight gain, reduced haemoptysis and no further fibrosis.
-Alternative therapy with voriconazole and intravenous amphotericin or echinocandin are also partially effective.
-The annual mortality is about 15%, with \sim 75% of patients dying over 5 years, unless actively treated (Lowes, 2017).
+A small number of patients can undergo surgical resection, although recurrence occurs in ~25% (Farid, 2013).
+About 60% of CPA cases respond to oral itraconazole therapy, with reduced symptoms, weight gain, reduced haemoptysis and no further fibrosis.
+Alternative therapy with voriconazole and intravenous amphotericin or echinocandin is also partially effective.
+The annual mortality is about 15%, with ~75% of patients dying over 5 years, unless actively treated (Lowes, 2017).

 The burden of CPA is difficult to estimate because of historical difficulties in diagnosis, and multiple risk groups.
 A UK study from the 1960's found ~22% of patients with a cavity after pulmonary TB to have CPA, and this translated, using 2005 WHO TB data, into a global annual incidence of 372,000 and prevalence of 1.17 million (Denning, 2011).
 These data are based on pre-HIV TB, and now 2 studies from Africa show that the prevalence of CPA in HIV patients mirrors that in non-HIV patients (Oladele, 2017; Page, 2019).
-In Uganda, the annual rate of CPA development 2-7 years after successful treatment for TB was 6.5% in those with cavitation and 0,02% in those without (Page, 2019).
+In Uganda, the annual rate of CPA development 2-7 years after successful treatment for TB was 6.5% in those with cavitation and 0.2% in those without (Page, 2019).
 As co-infected TB/HIV patients survive longer, the rate of CPA will rise.
 COPD is a common underlying disease (ie ~30%) in patients with CPA, but CPA prevalence in COPD has not been ascertained.

-The estimates of CPA in Latin America are based on the following assumptions: 1.
-Pulmonary TB survivors are taken from WHO 2017 country statistics and assume a 10% mortality for TB.
+The estimates of CPA in Latin America are based on the following assumptions:

-2. After pulmonary TB, 30% are left with cavitation, and there is an annual 6.5% CPA rate in these patients and a 0.2% rate in the 70% without cavitation.
-3. The annual incidence of CPA is converted to a 5 year period prevalence assuming an annual mortality of 15%.
+- Pulmonary TB survivors are taken from WHO 2017 country statistics and assume a 10% mortality for TB. - 2.
+After pulmonary TB, 30% are left with cavitation, and there is an annual 6.5% CPA rate in these patients and a 0.2% rate in the 70% without cavitation. - 3.
+The annual incidence of CPA is converted to a 5 year period prevalence assuming an annual mortality of 15%.

-4. TB is assumed to be the underlying pulmonary disease in 20-50% of CPA patients, depending on the annual incidence of TB in the population and prevalence of COPD.
-An individual country multiplier is applied to account for this.

-Table 6.
-Estimated prevalence of chronic pulmonary aspergillosis based on TB annual incidence and COPD prevalence
+- 4. TB is assumed to be the underlying pulmonary disease in 20-50% of CPA patients, depending on the annual incidence of TB in the population and prevalence of COPD.
+An individual country multiplier is applied to account for this. - 5.
+COPD prevalence varies widely across the Americas and Caribbean and is an important underlying disease for CPA.
+The multiplier used reflects 2 factors - the TB incidence and COPD prevalence.
+So the total CPA prevalence is a product of the CPA after TB prevalence and the multiplier.